mdeshon82/Bank-Transaction-Validation/README.md

 fraud_detection_env\Scripts\activate
 # On macOS/Linux
 source fraud_detection_env/bin/activate
-4. Run the Jupyter Notebook to see the analysis
+4. Run the Jupyter Noteboo k to see the analysis

 ## Summary of Findings
 - Identified trends and patterns in transaction data